Egon Albrecht-Lemke: Career

 Albrecht-Lemke was born on 19 May 1918 in Curitiba, Brazil.
-He was the son of Frederico Albrecht and Hedwig Elditt Albrecht.
+He was the son of Frederico Albrecht and Hedwig Elditt Albrecht, and moved to Germany before turning 18, and joined the Nazi Party in 1937.
 By 1940, Albrecht-Lemke was serving with 6.
 Staffel of Zerstörergeschwader 1 (ZG 1—1st Destroyer Wing) operating Messerschmitt Bf 110 Zerstörer (destroyer) heavy fighter.
 After redesignation as 9./Zerstörergeschwader 76 (ZG 76) in June 1940, and then 6.
 Staffel of Schnellkampfgeschwader 210 (SKG 210—210th Fast Bomber Wing) in April 1941, Albrecht flew combat operation over the Eastern Front.
 In January 1942 6./SKG 210 became 6./ZG 1.

 Albrecht-Lemke was appointed Staffelkapitän (squadron leader), 1./ZG 1 in June 1942.
 Now an Oberleutnant, Albrecht-Lemke was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) in May 1943 for 15 aerial victories, along with 11 aircraft, 162 motor vehicles, 254 covered vehicles, 3 locomotives, 8 Flak positions, 12 anti-tank gun positions and 8 infantry positions destroyed on the ground.

 In October 1943, Albrecht succeeded Hauptmann Karl-Heinrich Matern who was killed in action on 8 October as Gruppenkommandeur (group commander) of II.
 Gruppe of ZG 1.
 The unit was relocated to the Western Front, based on the Atlantic coast of France, flying missions over the Bay of Biscay.
 Later in 1943, the Gruppe was transferred to Austria to combat the incursions from the Italian-based United States Army Air Forces (USAAF) 15th Air Force.

 After heavy losses in July 1944, II./ZG 1 converted to the Messerschmitt Bf 109 G fighter and were redesignated as III./Jagdgeschwader 76.
 Albrecht-Lemke then led the unit in operations over the Invasion front in western France.

 On 25 August 1944 Albrecht was intercepted by USAAF P-51 Mustang fighters and shot down in his Bf 109 G-14 near Creil.
 Albrecht-Lemke bailed out of his stricken aircraft but was dead when found on the ground.

 Albrecht-Lemke was credited with 25 victories, with 15 victories claimed over the Eastern Front and 10 over the Western Front.
 This total included at least six B-24 four-engine USAAF bombers.
 In addition he claimed 11 aircraft destroyed on the ground on the Eastern Front.